thomasgolian/thomasgolian/README.md

 Hey there,

 A long time computer/tech hobbyist and enjoyer.
-I'm currently studying, getting a few certifications and home labbing to start my career in Information Technology.
+I'm currently studying, getting a few certifications and homelabbing to start my career in Information Technology.
 I also worked in tech sales (B2B) for a few years.

 Besides computers and some occasional PC gaming, I also enjoy sports, scuba diving, snowboarding, cooking, hiking, fishing, kayaking, and all sorts of cool outdoor activities.
 I love the ocean and water too :ocean: